Dawn-Protocol/dawn-erc20-erc777/README.md

   This makes it easier to use token in various decentralised finance services like decentralised exchanages (DEXes) and lending pools.

+* Token smart contract supports recovering ether and tokens accidentally send into it

 * The token is upgradeable through [OpenZeppelin proxy pattern](https://docs.openzeppelin.com/learn/upgrading-smart-contracts) ([actual contracts](https://github.com/OpenZeppelin/openzeppelin-sdk/tree/master/packages/lib/contracts/upgradeability)).

 * Token implements EOS ERC-20 like freeze that will be activated if and when the tokens are migrated to a new network.